 3 - Start ProFTPD

-$ sudo systemctl start proftpd$ sudo systemctl enable proftpd
+$ sudo systemctl start proftpd

-4 - Check ProFTPD Installation on CentOS
+4 - Verify ProFTPD Installation on CentOS

-5 - ProFTPD Configuration Changes
+5 - Changes to the ProFTPD Configuration

-If you make any changes to the configuration (you can see different configurations here that are implemented in the /etc/proftpd.conf
+If you make any changes to the configuration (you can see different configurations here), which are applied in the /etc/proftpd.conf file, keep in mind that these changes will only take effect after you restart the service.
+To do this, run the following command:

 $ sudo systemctl restart proftpd

-6 - Check Log Files
+6 - Check the Log Files

 $ sudo systemctl status proftpd